Turfjs/turf/README.md

 ## Browser support

-Turf uses babel to transpile to a JavaScript version usable by most modern browsers.
+Turf uses Babel to transpile to a JavaScript version usable by most modern browsers.
 Any browser that matches the following criteria as defined by [Browserslist](https://github.com/browserslist/browserslist):

 [> 0.25%, last 2 versions, fully supports es5, not dead](https://browsersl.ist/#q=%3E+0.25%25%2C+last+2+versions%2C+fully+supports+es5%2C+not+dead)